 Recorded live at the cloister of Ex Convento dei Cappuccini, Colli del Tronto, Italy as part of Within 01 festival, on Friday 13th September 2013, 10:45 PM.

-Emiliano Romanelli: 333 loops, computer with custom software, usb audio interface, mixing board, quadraphonic sound diffusion
+Emiliano Romanelli: 4 of 333 loops, computer with custom software, usb audio interface, mixing board, quadraphonic sound diffusion

 Recorded by Alessandro Romano